Did Scammers Use Your Credit Card? Take These 10 Steps Now

 • Only share your credit card numbers on reputable sites that you are familiar with, which have SSLs and other trust signals (such as trust seals).
 If you’re unsure, search for the business on the Better Business Bureau (BBB)’s Scam Tracker to view ratings and read consumer reviews.

 • Download antivirus software to protect your devices from malware that could steal your credit card information.
-Aura’s antivirus software can also warn you if you’re entering a phishing website that will steal your sensitive information.
+Aura’s antivirus software can also warn you if you’re entering a phishing website poised to steal your sensitive information.

-• Look out for the warning signs of a phishing email, text, or website — such as a spoofed email address, links in a text message, and incorrect (or strange) grammar, spelling, and design.
+• Look for warning signs of a phishing email, text, or website — such as a spoofed email address, links in a text message, and mangled grammar, spelling, or design.

 • Use your credit card instead of your debit card, as more protections against fraudulent charges are offered for credit card accounts than for debit cards.